Francisco Mauigoa: Miami

 Mauigoa transferred to play for the Miami Hurricanes.
 In the 2023 season opener, he tallied a team-leading five tackles in a win over Miami (Ohio).
 In week 6, Mauigoa notched four tackles with one and a half going for a loss, and an interception against Georgia Tech.
 For his performance on the 2023 season he was named second-team all-ACC.

 Professional career

 Mauigoa was selected by the New York Jets in the fifth round (162nd overall) of the 2025 NFL draft.
 The Jets acquired the 162nd overall pick from the Pittsburgh Steelers in the trade for Mike Williams.
+He played in 12 games (including eight starts following an injury to Quincy Williams) for New York during his rookie campaign, recording 45 tackles.
+On December 26, 2025, Mauigoa was placed on season-ending injured reserve due to a neck injury suffered in Week 14 against the Miami Dolphins.